Spring 2026 John Jay College

 • Use strings to store and manipulate text, including basic parsing and formatting tasks.

-• Read from and write to text files using simple file input/output patterns when required by assignments.
+• Read from and write to text files using simple file input/output patterns.

-• Debug programs using compiler errors and warnings, runtime tracing (print debugging), and explain program behavior.
+• Debug programs using compiler errors, warnings, runtime tracing, and explain program behavior.

 Weekly Plan (Snapshot)